tailless/webvr/README.md

 ## Create Panorama

-- Create a Sphere geometry (BufferGeometry for performance )
+- Create a Sphere geometry (using BufferGeometry for performance )
 - Invert the geometry on the x-axis so that all of the faces point inward, so that the image projects on the inside of a sphere
 - Create basic material with a map
-- Load a panoramic, [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection) image as texture
+- Load a panoramic, [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection) image as map texture
 - Attach geometry & material to a mesh,
 - Disable matrixAutoUpdate (performance) - our mesh will not move
 - Add panorama mesh to scene